Proving You Weren't At Fault for a Car Accident

-If you've been involved in any kind of vehicle accident, and you believe you're being unfairly (and inaccurately) blamed for causing the crash, here's what you need to know:
+If you've been involved in any kind of vehicle accident, and you believe you're being unfairly blamed for causing the crash, disputing fault usually means arguing against a car insurance company's finding that you were solely or mostly liable for the crash.

-After a car accident, once the car insurance companies are notified, an insurance agent will investigate the car accident and try to piece together what happened, and who might have been at fault.
+After most car accidents, once the car insurance companies are notified, an insurance agent will investigate the car accident and try to piece together what happened, and who might have been at fault.
 That usually means:

 If you're involved in a car crash in one of the many fault-based car insurance states, and an insurance company decides you're at fault for the car accident, there are steps you can take.